Q: Who is The Titha Mae Series for?

 “My brothers and I having plenty of classical male heroes to choose from growing up, I always found myself making up stories about fantastical young ladies and their own adventures for my little sisters when they were just wee beans (and I mean wee).
 Things have changed a lot since then, but the Fantasy genre is still one absolutely dominated by male protagonists.
 ‘The Ballad’ is dedicated to (and based upon) my baby sisters “and the light they hold”, simply because I love them in an indescribable amount, but also in hopes of bringing more lionhearted young heroines to the forefront of children’s fantasy literature.
 The result is an epic adventure featuring a brand new world ripe with its own rich mythology and eclectic characters, all born of fantastical races both new and old!”

 A: Yes!
-Titha Mae and the Dawn of Celtica is scheduled to be published by Nechalec Press and Amazon early 2019, and will debut at the Dogwood Arts Festival in Knoxville, Tennessee next to the Great Smoky Mountains!
+Titha Mae and the Dawn of Celtica is available now from Nechalec Press and Amazon, and will physically debut at the Dogwood Arts Festival in Knoxville, Tennessee next to the Great Smoky Mountains in April 2019!
+Dalvy is already hard at work on the third book in the series.

 About the Author & Illustrator: